 What Makes Our Program Distinct?

-This DNP program specialty in Integrative Health and Healing is the first of its kind in the country, and provides a strong foundation for nursing leadership and expertise in integrative health.
+The Integrative Health and Healing DNP program specialty is the first of its kind in the country, and provides a strong foundation for nursing leadership and expertise in integrative health.

 Specialty courses are offered through the Earl E. Bakken Center for Spirituality and Healing at the University of Minnesota, including selected integrative therapies (several offered in Hawaii in January), health coaching, self care, functional nutrition and healing environments.

 Clinical experiences focus on skill development and leadership and are available in a range of settings including outpatient clinics, inpatient acute care, and long-term care facilities.
 Students are eligible for a fellowship that allows for focused study in Integrative Health and Healing leadership.

 Students can opt to concurrently earn a graduate certificate in Integrative Health and Healing practices including a focus in health coaching.

 - Analyze nursing scholarship, research, theory, and legal and professional standards relevant to integrative nursing practice

 - Develop beginning level competency in use of selected integrative therapies, and implement a management plan that incorporates evidence-based research and multiple ways of knowing into the selection and application of integrative therapies

 - Assess individual and population learning needs in order to implement and evaluate a teaching plan with an integrative health and healing focus

 - Analyze the role of integrative health providers in a variety of clinical settings and the role of the integrative nurse in promoting interprofessional collaboration